mohammadnauval/simple-todo-list/README.md

-This project is created to spend my summer holiday after graduating from college.
-I wanted to learn how to build app for iOS.
-The app is created with react-native.
+A simple to-do list app for iOS and Android.
+The android version is not yet implemented.